chadicus/slim-oauth2-http/README.md

 [![Documentation](https://img.shields.io/badge/reference-phpdoc-blue.svg?style=flat)](http://pholiophp.org/chadicus/slim-oauth2-http)

-Library of classes to be used for bridging http requests/responses messages.
+Static utilitiy classes to bridge [Slim 3](http://www.slimframework.com/) http messages to [OAuth2](http://bshaffer.github.io/oauth2-server-php-docs/) requests and responses.
+While this libray is entended for use with Slim 3, it should work with any PSR-7 compatible framework.

 ## Requirements

-Chadicus\Slim\OAuth2\Http requires PHP 5.5 (or later).
+Chadicus\Slim\OAuth2\Http requires PHP 5.6 (or later).

 ##Composer
 To add the library as a local, per-project dependency use [Composer](http://getcomposer.org)!
 Simply add a dependency on